Vega-daniel/Predicting_personality/README.md

 Looking at the data above, we can see that having “IN--” in the personality increases the chances of being active on this forum.
 Let's test this:

-> $H_0$:"IN--" personalities have a higher likelyhood of being in this online forum
+> $H_0$:"IN--" personalities have an equal chance of being in this online forum

 | IN-- | PopulationFreq | SampleFreq | Count |